 When patients can better understand that their thought process is distorted, breakthroughs are possible.
 Trauma-focused CBT should give patients a safe space that allows them to better understand their behavior and motivations in their relationships.

 Problem-solving skills are also enhanced so that patients can cope with challenging situations and build greater confidence in their own abilities.
 Trauma-focused CBT for adults helps people in regularly scheduled sessions.
 In addition, homework may be assigned that focuses on the patient’s current life—not what happened in the past.

-This type of therapy is effective in treating substance abuse in adolescents because it involves the parents and the teen.
-The result is a type of therapy that helps the family better understand the underlying cause of substance abuse.
-Paired with other substance abuse addiction treatment programs, trauma-focused cognitive behavioral therapy can pave the way to recovery.
+This type of therapy is effective in treating substance use in adolescents because it involves the parents and the teen.
+The result is a type of therapy that helps the family better understand the underlying cause of substance use.
+Paired with other substance use addiction treatment programs, trauma-focused cognitive behavioral therapy can pave the way to recovery.

 Addressing Symptoms and Issues

 When using trauma-informed therapy, therapists set certain goals that they hope to achieve with each person.
 One goal is to focus on dismantling the thought patterns that have developed as a result of trauma.
 Beyond substance use, those with unresolved trauma can develop: